Learning and Development

 This year we continued to focus on:

-• Developing leaders with the appropriate skills and competencies to deliver continuous improvement.
+• Leader as Coach: continuing to develop leaders with the appropriate skills and competencies to deliver continuous improvement.

-• Fostering an environment where employees have the flexibility, tools and freedom to realise our business objectives through continuous learning.
+• Fostering an environment where, through continuous learning, employees have the flexibility, tools and freedom to realise our business objectives.

 Fostering learning culture is critical to our ongoing success.
 The IPL Learning Business System (LBS) embodies how we operationalise Business Excellence in a learning and capability building context.

 Our Learning Business System is a Group wide framework of standards, processes and tools for learning.
-Developed last year, with implementation beginning during 2016, the system is a direct enabler of our Human Capital strategies.
+Completed during 2017, the system is a direct enabler of our Human Capital strategies and a review will be conducted in 2018 to ensure its effectiveness.
 The key benefits and aims of the LBS are shown in the graphic to the right.
-Training programs in 2016 included Risk Management, Problem Solving, Teamwork, 5S, training in the IPL Fraud and Anti-Corruption Policy and the My Potential program.

-During 2016 we began the roll out of an updated global Learning Management System (LMS) technology platform in the Americas.
+During 2017 we completed the roll out of an updated global Learning Management System (LMS) technology platform in the Americas.
 Supported by the standards, methodologies and tools which are part of our underlying Learning Business System, it provides standard processes for delivering, recording, and reporting learning that is aimed at creating and sustaining competence in our people.

-The updated LMS, integrated with our core systems, is being progressively implemented, and will ultimately deliver a single global source of safety and regulatory compliance training for all employees and contractors.
+The updated LMS, integrated with our core systems, is being progressively implemented with roll out in Australia once foundational software systems are updated in 2018, and will ultimately deliver a single global source of safety and regulatory compliance training for all employees and contractors.
 It will be accessible 24/7 and will provide a new level of accountability for both web and instructor based compliance training.
-Initially offering over 400 compliance courses, an additional 250 non-regulatory courses are planned for late 2017, with additional courses to be added regularly.
+Initially offering over 400 compliance courses, an additional 64 courses were added in 2017, and additional courses will be added regularly.
 The platform will facilitate the ongoing development of employees and provide consistency in training which will allow rapid deployment of new training and Zero Harm initiatives, including process improvements and Process Safety Management.
 The system will allow us to:

 • deliver critical compliance and safety web-based training for all;